Directors and Management

 Board of Directors

-Mr. Child has 25 years of equity capital markets experience, as an institutional stockbroker and in corporate finance/private equity, mainly in emerging markets.
-He has worked for W.I.
-Carr Indosuez, Hoare Govett, Prudential Bache Securities and was the managing director of Sun Hung Kai Securities (UK) Ltd. At board level Mr. Child has been an executive director of Hong Kong listed Regent Pacific Group, an emerging market fund manager and private equity group, which spun off Charlemagne Capital Limited and AIM listed betinternet.com plc.
-In addition he has been a Non Executive director of several private companies.
-He joined the Board of Condor Resources on the 24th May, 2006.
+Mr. Child was commissioned as an officer in the 2nd King Edward VII’s Own Gurkha Rifles and served in the British Army for 4 years.
+Mr Child has 20 years of equity capital markets experience, as an institutional stockbroker and in corporate finance/private equity, mainly in emerging markets.
+At board level Mr. Child has been an executive director of Hong Kong listed Regent Pacific Group, an emerging market fund manager and private equity group.
+He has board level experience of AIM listed and private companies.

-Kate Harcourt is a Chartered Environmentalist with twenty five year's experience of the environmental and social aspects of both open pit and underground mining projects around the globe.
-Kate has been nominated by the IFC to the Board following their 8.5% shareholding in the Company.
-She has worked as part of the Owner’s Team for a number of companies and also on behalf of financial institutions, for example carrying out compliance performance monitoring during construction and operations.
-Kate has worked as a Director of Health, Safety, Environment, Communities and Security for MagIndustries, a natural resource company with assets in Republic of Congo.
-She has worked for the IFC on a geothermal project in Nicaragua since 2010.
-Kate has a Master of Science degree from Imperial College in Environmental Technology.
+– Ms. Harcourt is an Environmental and Social Advisor and Chartered Environmentalist with over 30 years’ experience of the environmental and social aspects of both open pit and underground mining projects around the globe.
+She works as part of the Owner’s Team for a number of companies and also on behalf of financial institutions, carrying out due diligence and compliance performance monitoring during construction and operations.
+Ms. Harcourt has also worked as a Director of Health, Safety, Environment, Communities and Security for MagIndustries, a natural resource company with assets in Republic of Congo.
+She worked for a consortium of financial institutions, including IADB and IFC on a geothermal project in Nicaragua between 2010 and 2014.
+Ms. Harcourt has a Master of Science degree in Environmental Technology from Imperial College.
+She also sits on the Boards of Roxgold Inc. (TSX) and Orezone Gold Corporation (TSXV) and on the Board level ESG Committee for Hummingbird Resources Plc.

-Dave Crawford is a Mining Engineer / MBA with 36 years background in project studies, mine design, economic analysis and resource estimation spanning 36 years in multiple commodities and multiple countries.
+Dave Crawford is a Mining Engineer / MBA with over 40 years background in project studies, mine design, economic analysis and resource estimation spanning 43 years in multiple commodities and multiple countries.
 He is a Registered Professional Engineer and a Qualified Person under CNI 43-101.
 Mr. Crawford has worked with Newmont Mining as a Study Director for Mergers and Acquisitions and Value Assurance in gold and copper projects, in-situ uranium projects in Kazakhstan, and Principal Mining Engineer with Pincock, Allen and Holt.

 Silvia joined Condor in 2011 as Health and Safety Officer and is responsible for the social studies in the Environmental Social Impact Assessment in the forthcoming Pre-Feasibility Study.
 Silvia studied Industrial Engineering and graduated at Cristian University of Nicaragua in 2004, with postgraduate studies in Occupational Health and Safety and Mining Safety Management from the Research Centre for Health, Labor, and Environment, and the Peruvian Chamber of Mines (CAMIPER).
 She got a Master degree in 2016 on Master in integrated management system HSEQ from Camilo Jose Cela University – Spain and Internal Auditor certificate on ISO 9001, 14001 and OSHAS 18001 by Bureau Veritas.
 Currently, she is Health &Safety and Human Resources Officer.